Mr-Gill/spelling-bee-game/README.md

      "syllables": "ex-am-ple (3 syllables)",
      "definition": "A thing characteristic of its kind", "origin": "Latin 'exemplum' meaning sample",
-     "example": "This is a good example of the format.", "prefixSuffix": "Base word with no prefix or suffix", "pronunciation": "ig-ZAM-pul"
+      "example": "This is a good example of the format.", "prefix": "",
+      "suffix": "",
+      "pronunciation": "ig-ZAM-pul"
    }
    ```